KustoszApp/docs/source/installation/containers.md

 ```

 Kustosz web UI will be available at [localhost/ui/](http://localhost/ui/).

-When running in podman pods, container does not create new user `admin`.
-If you have not specified `KUSTOSZ_USERNAME` variable, proceed to [initial setup](../initial-setup).
-You can use `docker exec` to execute a command in a context of running container.

 In default configuration, podman will listen to port 80 on the host machine.
 Usually user processes can't bind to this port.
 If you want to run rootless podman, you need to change the port in pod definition or change the configuration of host machine.
 If port 80 is already taken - which is very likely if you have multiple web-based services running - change definition of `ports` in `kustosz_api` container.